-- d.
-If the recipient has been authorized for NET, and has been assessed by the public paratransit service, the Regional Transportation Commission (RTC) has 21 days to notify the recipient of the results of the assessment.
-Until the assessment has been reviewed and submitted to the recipient, the transportation broker will continue to provide transportation at the level of service requested by the recipient.
-In the event the recipient has been denied the use of paratransit services and is now receiving a lower level of transportation service than requested, the recipient must inform the transportation broker of their dissatisfaction, if applicable, with the level of service assigned.
-The transportation broker will then review the assessment as well as the recipient's medical documents and determine if the recipient is eligible for the broker's paratransit or curb-to-curb services.
-The transportation broker will notify the recipient of their determination within 48 hours of review.
-If the decision negatively impacts the recipient, the transportation broker will also provide the recipient with a Notice of Decision (NOD). - e.
+- e.
 If the recipient requests a hearing, until the higher level of transportation is either approved or denied by the State Fair Hearing process, the NET broker will provide rides at the requested level of service. - f.
 The NET broker will maintain a list of all assessment referrals sent to the paratransit service agencies. - g.
 If the NET broker believes that a recipient is receiving unnecessarily expensive transportation, then the broker is expected to conduct a reassessment to determine the correct level of transportation needed. - h.
-When the recipients contact the NET broker requesting a ride, they will be screened for prior authorization and will be permitted to ride within the level of service authorized. - i.
-If the recipient requires NET prior to the time of the assessment, including a ride to the paratransit service agency for an assessment, the NET broker will authorize the rides at the level requested. - 1.
-Recipients within the service areas of Clark County, Washoe County, and Carson City's public transit systems and who require transportation above the level of fixed route, must receive an assessment disqualifying them from public paratransit prior to being authorized for a higher level of service.
+When recipients contact the NET broker requesting a ride, they will be screened for prior authorization and will be permitted to ride within the level of service authorized. - i.
+If the recipient requires NET prior to the time of the assessment including a ride to the paratransit service agency for an assessment, the NET broker will authorize the rides at the level requested. - 1.
+Recipients within the service areas of Clark County, Washoe County, and Carson City's public transit systems and who require transportation above the level of fixed route, must receive an assessment disqualifying them from public paratransit prior to being authorized for a higher level of service. - 2.
+Once a recipient has been referred to the paratransit service agency for an assessment, the recipient has five days in which to contact the paratransit service agency to schedule an assessment.
+The paratransit service agency has up to 45 days to complete an assessment.
+The level of service requested by the recipient will be provided until an assessment has been completed.
+Failure to complete the paratransit assessment within 45 days will result in the recipient being placed on a fixed route bus service for all NET unless the recipient can show in writing, that paratransit service agency was unable to complete an assessment within the 45 days.

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES